 3. Choose sympathetic materials for the path

-Complement your house in some way by linking it visually with the path – neutral materials work best.
-Natural sandstone flags or original encaustic tiles (above) go with period properties, blue-black slate works well with slate roofs, while York stone or dark grey granite setts marry well with houses made of red brick (try CED Stone or Bradstone at Simply Paving for paving ideas).
+Complement your house in by linking it visually with the front garden path – neutral materials work best.
+Natural sandstone flags or original encaustic tiles (above) go with period properties, blue-black slate works well with slate roofs, while York stone or dark grey granite setts marry well with houses made of red brick (try CED Stone (opens in new tab) or Bradstone at Simply Paving (opens in new tab) for paving ideas).
 For seaside homes, consider a pebble path (below).

 Brick set in a herringbone pattern is perfect for country cottages (below).
 Cheaper options are gravel, or bark chips if your budget is tight.
 Poured concrete paths are unimaginative – so avoid them, as it will look as though the pavement runs right up to your front door.

 To direct visitors to your door, don’t hide your entrance – make it obvious, especially if there’s more than one way into your home.
 Place containers either side of the front door or go for topiary or box plants to add a formal note to your garden scheme whilst climbers, such as jasmine and honeysuckle, draped over a porch work well, providing colour and a welcoming fragrance.

 Be inspired by these traditional front door design ideas to get your transformation kickstarted.